-Before the term social distancing took over headlines, successful virtual teams knew all about staying close while being apart.
-Still, whether you are missing coworker happy hours, skipping weekly yoga class or staying home in self-quarantine, there’s no doubt that social distancing has created an exceptional challenge for human beings.
+Before the term “social distancing” took over headlines, successful virtual teams knew how to stay connected while working from home.
+Still, whether your remote workers are missing coworker happy hours or weekly yoga class, there’s no doubt that social distancing has created an exceptional challenge for human beings.

-In times of crisis, like the current COVID-19 pandemic, social distancing has been implemented to limit the world from social connection in order to physically separate ourselves from one another.
-With the current coronavirus outbreak, the hope is that this will potentially prevent exposure and possible transmission, to ultimately keep everyone as safe and healthy as possible.
-The problem: there’s a nuance between “social” distancing and “physical” distancing.
+In a crisis like the COVID-19 pandemic, social distancing has been implemented to limit the world from social connection in order to physically separate ourselves from one another.
+With the coronavirus outbreak, the hope is that this will potentially prevent exposure and possible transmission, to ultimately keep everyone as safe and healthy as possible.
+The problem: There’s a nuance between “social” distancing and “physical” distancing.

-For those of you working from home right now, it’s the perfect time to get creative with social interactions and help one another stay connected.
-Here are three ways to foster social engagement, while also improving your well-being:
+For those working remotely right now, it’s the perfect time to get creative with social interactions and help one another stay connected while working from home.
+Here are three ways to foster social engagement, while also improving your well-being.

-You’re likely already stuck behind a computer screen all day while working from home, so why not take things digital with your friends, too.
-That monthly book club meeting you were going to cancel, dinner with your neighbors or movie night with your friends can all be done virtually.
-Order take out from your favorite local restaurant and binge-watch your favorite show with your friends on Netflix Party or use FaceTime for human connection.
-If you’re looking for more human interaction at work, try a virtual lunch or coffee with a coworker.
+Remote workers are likely already stuck behind a computer screen all day while working from home, so encourage them to take things digital with friends too.
+That monthly book club meeting they were going to cancel, dinner with neighbors or movie night with friends can all be done virtually.
+You can order takeout from your favorite local restaurant and binge-watch a favorite show with friends on Netflix Party or use FaceTime for human connection.
+For more human interaction at work, suggest a virtual lunch or coffee with a coworker.

 2. Learn how successful virtual teams collaborate

 For some employees, remote work is nothing new.
 Ask a friend at work or other full-time remote workers for tips and tricks on how to stay socially connected.
-There’s many resources and best practices for remote employees already out there — like these 10 hard-earned tips for working from home that include creating a designated workplace and maintaining a routine.
-With a little advice and support, you just might find new inspiration to adopt into your daily routine.
+There are many resources and best practices for remote employees — like these 10 hard-earned tips for working from home — which include creating designated workspaces and maintaining routines.
+With a little advice and support, you and your virtual teams just might find new efficiencies to adopt into daily routines.

 3. Step outside and social distance

-Physical distancing doesn’t mean you can’t get fresh air — you can still avoid crowds while going for a walk.
-It’s important to break up your workday with a quick walk around the block, lunch in your backyard or a home workout on your lawn.
+Physical distancing doesn’t mean you can’t get fresh air — people can still avoid crowds while going for a walk.
+It’s important to break up workdays with a quick walk around the block, lunch in the backyard or a home workout on the lawn.
 Even 15 minutes spent outside can brighten your day and boost your mood.

-While it’s important to adhere to CDC guidelines during times of crisis by physically distancing ourselves, it’s not the time to lose sight of a crucial part of our well-being — social connection.
+While it’s important to adhere to CDC guidelines during the COVID-19 pandemic by physically distancing ourselves, it’s not the time to lose sight of a crucial part of our well-being — social connection.